-- Supervisory Protective Security Advisor (PSA) (b)(6) IPSA and Cybersecurity Advisor will be supporting the election virtually, actively monitoring and providing support with the ability to go to the Minnesota State Fusion Center or FBI as required. - CISA Region V Operations, Regional Director, and Regional PSA will be monitoring remotely and standing by if support is requested. - on. ing the state of the state CISA Region V Operations will participate in multiple chat rooms, dashboards, and collaboration sites during the voting period to monitor election activities, including the ESI dashboard that will be used to communicate directly with CISA Headquarters.
+- Supervisory Protective Security Advisor (PSA) (b) (6) PSA (b) (6) and Cybersecurity Advisor . (b) (6) will be supporting the election virtually, actively monitoring and providing support with the ability to go to the Minnesota State Fusion Center or FBI as required. - CISA Region V Operations, Regional Director, and Regional PSA will be monitoring remotely and standing by if support is requested. - CISA Region V Operations will participate in multiple chat rooms, dashboards, and collaboration sites sh, ing th, Montanto Martine Andrewski and a state of the during the voting period to monitor election activities, including the ESI dashboard that will be used to communicate directly with CISA Headquarters.